matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - Baseline and Multi-GNSS modes find different preferred directions

-    Conversely, CMB frame alignment is confirmed if:
+    Conversely, CMB frame alignment is supported if:

         - Majority of clean (non-Ionofree) combinations find RA within 20° of CMB